-If the employee does not receive or does not accept remuneration for his/her participation in the professional leave activity and a substitute is needed for the employee, the District shall pay the full cost of the substitute.
-If the employee receives and accepts remuneration for his/her participation in the professional leave activity (e.g. scholastic audits), the employee shall forfeit his/her daily rate of pay from the District for the time the employee misses.
-The cost of a substitute, if one is needed, shall be paid by the employee/District.
+If the employee does not receive or does not accept remuneration for their participation in the professional leave activity and a substitute is needed for the employee, the District shall pay the full cost of the substitute.
+If the employee receives and accepts remuneration for their participation in the professional leave activity (e.g. scholastic audits or praxis assessments), the employee shall forfeit his/her daily rate of pay from the district for the time the employee misses.
+The cost of a substitute, if one is needed, shall be paid by the employee/district.